lukasgolson/MediaTools/Extractor/README.md

 ﻿# IRSS Media Tools

-Welcome to **IRSS Media Tools**!
-This is a versatile media manipulation tool that helps you process audio and video files efficiently.
-IRSS Media Tools leverages the power of well-known libraries like FFmpeg and ImageSharp to deliver high-quality results.
+Welcome to the **IRSS Media Tools**!
+A package of versatile media manipulation CLI tools that help you process audio and video files efficiently.
+The IRSS Media Tools leverage the power of trusted and well-known libraries like FFmpeg and ImageSharp to deliver high-quality results.

 ## License Information